 NetWare print services allow some printers to be cabled to workstations and some to a NetWare server.
 To automate printing, users can specify printer, banner page, tabs, and other options by using print job configurations.
-Print job configurations are groups of print job options that simplify using CAPTURE and NPRINT.
+Print job configurations are groups of print job options that simplify CAPTURE and NPRINT.
 Print job configuration information is stored for users (private) or container objects (public).
+Information on creating print job configurations is found in "Creating Print Job Configurations" on page 199.